 Neck, Shoulder and Arm Pain

-A substantial number of us spend a significant proportion of our time sitting and working in front of the computer.
+Many of us spend a significant amount of time sitting and working in front of the computer.
 This often leads to postural problems giving rise to muscle tension and increased pressure on the joints of the neck and shoulders.
 In more chronic cases this can lead to ‘referred’ pain causing numbness and tingling into the arms and hands.

-Occasionally neck pain will arise from a traumatic injury such as a fall or the sudden acceleration and deceleration experienced in motor vehicle accidents.
+Occasionally neck pain will arise from a traumatic injury such as a fall or car accident.
 In such cases neck pain can sometimes still be felt many months after the accident.

 So whether you’ve suffered with neck pain for many years or just a few days, make an appointment today by calling 01372 383 050.